-Antibiotic or retinoid creams, gels and lotions, plus antibiotic tablets to treat acne available to buy online from Dr Fox.
+Antibiotic or retinoid creams, gels and lotions, plus antibiotic capsules to treat acne available to buy online from Dr Fox.

-Acne is common, potentially distressing, and usually treatable.
+Acne is common, potentially distressing, but is usually treatable.

 Untreated, acne usually clears up without scarring.
-Acne can be treated with non-prescription topical preparations (creams, gels and solutions) bought from chemists/pharmacies or alternatively with prescription topical preparations and prescription tablets, including antibiotics.
-Prescription treatments can be obtained only through doctors, including online doctors.
+Acne can be treated with non-prescription skin preparations (creams, gels, and solutions) bought from chemists/pharmacies or alternatively with prescription skin (topical) preparations and prescription tablets/capsules, including antibiotics.

 Acne treatment from Dr Fox